Diary of a Wimpy Kid: Dog Days (novel): Plot

 The book starts with Greg Heffley describing how he is more of an "indoor person" and will spend his summer vacation playing video games; unfortunately, his mother Susan stops him, saying he has better things to do.
 Greg and his friend Rowley go to Rowley's country club after school closes for the summer, but after a few weeks, Greg is not invited to return because he complains about even the most minor things, much to his disappointment.
 Greg doesn't want to go to the town pool with his mother and little brother because of the shower area he has to walk through to get to the pool.

 When Rowley and his father arrive at the Heffley residence, informing Susan that Greg and Rowley have a bill for $83 worth of fruit smoothies at the country club.
 Both boys decline to pay, saying they were unaware they would be charged and it would be unfair to do so (Rowley's father is an architect), but Susan and Rowley's father disagree.
 Greg and Rowley started a lawn care service called the "V.I.P.
 Lawn Care Service."
 Unfortunately, the job is a fiasco since the boys have never used a lawn mower.

 During Greg's birthday party, Susan confiscates some of his money to pay Rowley's dad's smoothie bill from the country club.
 Greg also gets a Ladybug, a cell phone that can only make emergency and home calls.
-Greg, Rodrick, Manny, and his mom go to the local pet store.
+He then discovers his uncle Joe's dog "Killer" eating half of his birthday cake.
+Feeling bad for how the party turned out, Susan takes Greg to the mall next day to get a makeup gift and brings Rodrick and Manny along as well.
+They walk around the mall until they end up in the pet store.
 Greg gets an angelfish, but Rodrick, on the other hand, gets a pet piranha, which he neglects, while Manny buys fish food, which he later eats as a snack.
-After a trip to the water park, Greg finds that the piranha ate his angelfish while they were gone, upsetting Greg.
+After a trip to the water park, Greg finds that the piranha (which Susan put in Greg's bowl because she thought Rodrick's bowl was disgusting due to him not cleaning it) ate his angelfish while they were gone, upsetting Greg.

-When Frank learns at a family lunch that his father accidentally ran over his dog Nutty when he was young and then lied about him running away to a butterfly farm, he goes to get a new dog to cope with the loss.
+When Frank learns at a Father's Day lunch that his father accidentally ran over his dog Nutty when he was young and then lied about him running away to a butterfly farm, he goes to get a new dog to cope with the loss.
 The family named him Sweetheart, a.k.a.
 Sweetie, who causes significant problems for Greg's summer.
-Greg and his mom meet Rowley's family at the supermarket, where they buy groceries for their family vacation.
-Rowley's mom invites Greg to the beach, to which his mom agrees, with disastrous results.